srenoes/ShortCut-HSL-group-work/README.md

 I think the easiest is to clone and then within that clone to generate an own directory and there the own files

-then we can all work on master branch
+then we can all work on master branch.

+renoes directory --> Sönke